McQafui/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. grep -i bin /etc/passwd | wc -l
 displays the number of lines that contain the pattern “bin” in the file /etc/passwd

+17. grep -iA 3 root /etc/passwd
+displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd